osquery/osquery/docs/wiki/deployment/aws-logging.md

 The Kinesis Streams, Kinesis Firehose, and SQS logger plugins are named `aws_kinesis`, `aws_firehose`, and `aws_sqs` respectively.
 They can be enabled as with other logger plugins using the config flag `logger_plugin`.

-Some configuration is shared between the two plugins:
+Some configuration is shared between the three plugins:

 ```
 --aws_access_key_id VALUE               AWS access key ID override